Why Continuous Monitoring Is Essential for Modern Supply Chain Compliance

 IoT and Cloud Platforms

 Automating supply chain monitoring is significantly enhanced by IoT (Internet of Things) and cloud technologies.
 IoT devices collect data directly from the physical elements of the supply chain, such as containers and vehicles, providing real-time updates on their status and conditions.
-Cloud platforms then analyze this data, offering accessible insights from anywhere worldwide.
+Cloud platforms then analyze this data, providing accessible insights from anywhere in the world.
 Such integration of IoT and cloud technology not only increases data accuracy but also speeds up compliance monitoring.

 Setting Up Dashboards and Real-Time Alerts